0xWiIIiam/subdomain-enumerator/README.md

     pip install -r requirements.txt
     ```

-3. Add your custom wordlist in `list.txt`.
+3. Add your custom wordlist in `list.txt` or just use the current one.

 4. Run the script:
     ```bash